Andrew32A/typing-gym/README.md

         }
 ```

-If the api doesn't load for whatever reason, I added an local json file containing quotes that the script then loads data from.
+If the api doesn't load for whatever reason, I added a local json file containing quotes that the script then loads data from.

 ```javascript
 function offlineQuotes() {